toposware/docs/docs/develop/topos-smart-contracts/usage.md

 ## Getting Started

-The smart contracts are stored in the `topos-smart-contracts` GitHub repo.
-For ease of development, we use the *Brownie* development and testing framework.
+The smart contracts are stored in the [`topos-smart-contracts`](https://github.com/toposware/topos-smart-contracts/) GitHub repository.
+The stack relies on the Python framework [Brownie](https://eth-brownie.readthedocs.io/).
+Follow the instructions written in the [README.md](https://github.com/toposware/topos-smart-contracts/blob/main/README.md), to install *Brownie* and get started.

 ### Installation